If you want to know how to make soft kites, you have come to a good place.

 Construction time: about 6 hours.

-You know, those huge parachute-like things which haul tourists off beaches and into the air behind a speed-boat.
+You know, those huge parachute-like things that haul tourists off beaches and into the air behind a speedboat.
 Now you will be able to make a much smaller version and fly it like a kite!

 Here are the free step-by-step instructions.